 Anyone can develop heatstroke, but several factors increase your risk:

 - Exertion in hot weather.
-Military training and participating in sports, such as football, in hot weather are among the situations that can lead to heatstroke.
+Military training and participating in sports, such as football or long-distance running events, in hot weather are among the situations that can lead to heatstroke.

 - Sudden exposure to hot weather.
 You may be more susceptible to heat-related illness if you're exposed to a sudden increase in temperature, such as during an early-summer heat wave or travel to a hotter climate.
 Limit activity for at least several days to allow yourself to acclimate to the change.
 However, you may still have an increased risk of heatstroke until you've experienced several weeks of higher temperatures.